jonh-dev/go-locEnv/README.md

 )
 ```

-**5.** Now you can use the go-envloader library in your code.
+**5.** Now you can use the go-locEnv library in your code.
 Here’s an example of how you can do this:

 ```Go
 func main() {